Yandex Cloud

 Note

-Downloading and using software from the VMware website is not part of the Yandex Managed Service for Greenplum® Terms of Use and is governed by a separate arrangement between the client and VMware.
-Yandex is not responsible for the relationship between VMware and the client arising in connection with the client's use of VMware products or services.
+Downloading and using software from the VMware website is not part of the Yandex MPP Analytics for PostgreSQL Terms of Use and is arranged between the client and VMware separately.
+Yandex is not responsible for any dealings between VMware and the client arising due to the client's use of VMware products or services.

 1. Download and install the Greenplum® Loader package from the VMware website or the Greenplum® Database package from the Yandex Object Storage bucket by following this guide.